AT-RIFLES PART 2:

 Armour penetration

-This British at-rifle completed in 1936 was first called "Stanchion", but after death of one of its designers, Captain H.C Boys of British Army, it was renamed as Boys after him.
-Boys antitank-rifle was first issued to British Army in 1937 and used both by British Armed Forces and troops of Commonwealth during early part of World War 2.
+This British antitank-rifle completed in 1936 was first called "Stanchion", but after death of one of its designers, Captain H.C Boys of British Army, it was renamed after him as Boys antitank-rifle.
+Boys antitank-rifle was first issued to British Army in year 1937 and used both by British Armed Forces and troops of Commonwealth during early part of World War 2.
 Boys antitank-rifle was in production from year 1937 to year 1940, with total production being of about 62,000 rifles.
 Its first production version was Mk 1 manufactured mainly by Birmingham Small Arms Company (BSA) in Britain, while main manufacturer for later Mk 1* version was John Inglis and Company in Canada.
 British military also experimented with Mk 2 version equipped with shorter rifle barrel and apparently intended for paratroopers.
-It is a bolt-action rifle with removable five round box magazine on top of the weapon and off-set iron sights on left side of the weapon.
+In its core this gun is a bolt-action rifle with removable five round box magazine on top of the weapon and off-set iron sights on left side of the weapon.
 The design have combination of receiver and barrel that in recoil are intended to move against spring pressure on top of lower structure and rubber padded butt cushion, but the design apparently still developed quite a reputation for having punishing recoil.
 Mk 1 version has rather unusual monopod design with horizontal steel bar under it to make it work like a bipod, while Mk 1* has more traditional bipod.
-While improved armor protection of new German tanks soon made them almost immune, there were still quite a bit lightly armored vehicles against which Boys antitank-rifle remained useful and most of the Italian and Japanese tanks remained vulnerable to it.
-British and Commonwealth armies started replacing it with PIAT antitank projector in year 1943.
-Boys antitank-rifles also saw action with US Marine Corps in Pacific starting year 1941 and Chinese national army against the Japanese.
-Around year 1942 the British delivered these antitank rifles also to Soviet Union, but the Soviets were so unimpressed for their poor armour penetration capabilities that they apparently never bothered to issue them.
-The large differences in measured muzzle velocities in many sources could be explained by two different ammunition designs, which sources seem to separate from one another.
-Two British ammunition models existed for this weapon: Mark I and Mark II.
-The non-Finnish armour data listed above is probably for Mark II ammunition.
-But according "Finnish Military Cartridges 1918 - 1944" ammunition delivered to Finland seems to have all been Mk I, so Finnish statistics are likely for that ammunition version.
-Mk I ammunition had 60,3-gram (930-grain) bullets and steel jacket covered with cupro-nickel.
-Core of the bullet was special steel and thin layer of lead had been applied between core and jacket.
-Muzzle velocity was around 745 - 760 metres/second.
+While improved armor protection of new German tanks soon made them almost immune to this gun, there were still quite a many lightly armored vehicles against which Boys antitank-rifle remained useful, while also most Italian and Japanese tanks were so lightly armored that they remained vulnerable.
+British and Commonwealth armies started replacing it in European theater with PIAT antitank projector in year 1943.
+Small number of Boys antitank-rifles also action with US Marine Corps in Pacific starting year 1941 and some served with Chinese National Army against the Japanese.
+Around year 1942 the British were delivering these antitank rifles also to Soviet Union, but the Soviets were so unimpressed for poor armor penetration capabilities of the gun that they apparently never bothered to issue Boys antitank-rifled delivered to them.

 8 mm pst kiv/38